apomorovv/vanguard-multi-asset-portfolio/docs/portfolio_optimization_report.md

 is not compared directly with local kernels.
 No result in this paper establishes quantum advantage.

+XY-QAOA's coverage is also constraint-dependent, not just noise-dependent.
+Under a tight turnover cap or a tight cardinality target, the method can silently fail to return a result at all, rather than returning an infeasible or low-quality one (Section 5.9).

 ### 7.4 Future Directions and Path to Industrial Use

 The current project demonstrates that a hybrid portfolio optimizer can remain **constraint-safe even when the search method is heuristic or quantum**.
 Its strongest design choice is the separation between proposal and acceptance: search methods propose which assets to hold, while a classical allocation solver assigns the final weights and an independent validator checks every hard constraint.